 The new system is centred upon two contractual levels, similar in principle to those already in existence.
 The nation-wide industry contracts rule now wage determination over a two-year time horizon (while dictating other normative aspects of the labour contract over four years).
 Wage rises implied by this contractual level should be consistent with the target rate of inflation annually decided by the government.
 The eventual discrepancy between actual and target rate of inflation is one of the elements taken into account when nation-wide industry contracts are renegotiated after a two-year period.
 This discrepancy must be evaluated in the light of total (not only contractual) wage growth and of the evolution of the terms of trade.
 The second contractual layer relates to plant-level bargaining, and should now emphasises the nexus between wages and firm productivity and profitability.
-Finally, an indexation scheme of sorts still exists as a guarantee to workers if nation-wide industry contracts are not renegotiated within the prescribed two years.
-The nation-wide contractual wage rates increase by 30% of the target rate of inflation after three months of delay in renegotiation and by 50% after six months.
+Finally, an indexation scheme of sorts still exists as a guarantee to workers if nation-wide contractual wage rates increase by 30% of the target rate of inflation after three months of delay in renegotiation and by 50% after six months.